OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:45

-> Jediael, son of Shimri,
+> Jediael, the son of Shimri,
-> and Joha, his brother, the Tizite,
+> and also Joha, his brother, the Tizite,

 ## 1 Chronicles 11:46

 > Eliel the Mahavite,
-> and Jeribai and Joshaviah, sons of Elnaam,
+> and also Jeribai and Joshaviah, sons of Elnaam,
-> and Ithmah the Moabite,
+> and Ithmah of Moab,

 ## 1 Chronicles 11:47